GoogleCloudPlatform/community/tutorials/network-throughput.md

 bandwidth capabilities will perform poorly when tested via TCP, since their [TCP window](https://en.wikipedia.org/wiki/TCP_tuning#Window_size) may not allow for full link utilization.

-For these reasons, choosing the closest distance from your on-premises location to the closest [GCP location](https://cloud.google.com/about/locations/) is the best approach to reduce latency.
+Choosing the closest [GCP location](https://cloud.google.com/about/locations/) to your on-premises location is the best approach to reduce latency.

 You can use the [GCPing](http://www.gcping.com/) website to determine median latencies from your on-premises location to various GCP regions.